-Payments have historically been an area measured systematically since 2014.
+Payments have historically been an area in which Kindred excels, with customer satisfaction scores (i.e. CSAT) being measured systematically since 2014.
 But keeping up with the competition, the fast-moving area of financial technology and increasing customer expectations, is a continuous challenge.